 *I can’t even put into words how moist and tender this cake is!

 Do you like pound cake?
 It’s always been sort of blah to me.
 There has to be lots of flavor and pizazz UNLESS you have a seriously quality recipe.
-Flavor and pizazz meaning: nutella swirls, delicious lemon, or brown butter goodness!
+Flavor and pizazz meaning: Nutella swirl pound cake, lemon pound cake, or brown butter pound cake.

 Today, we’re not taking the extra step to brown the butter (though you could!) and we are adding sour cream for extra extra moisture.
 Because of the added moisture, I slightly increased the flour.
 The rest of the batter is pretty straightforward; you really don’t need many ingredients at all to make pound cake from scratch.
 Besides the butter, sour cream, and flour, you need eggs + sugar… and that’s basically it!